Mizoram women's football team

 The Mizoram women's football team is an Indian women's football team representing Mizoram in the Senior Women's National Football Championship.

+History

 They made their maiden Senior Women's National Football Championship semi-final appearance at the 2021–22 edition against the eventual runners-up Railways, but lost in the penalty shootout.

 Mizoram's sub-junior team were the champions of the National Sub-Junior Girls’ Football tournament held in 2015 held at Cuttack.